bressler95tops/bookdebug/Open-Science-101/Module_3/Lesson_4/readme.md

 - Do you think the tools offered by the repository for data discovery and distribution are suitable for your data and FAIR?
 - Does the repository require funding from your project, does it fit within your budget and does it require sustained support beyond the project life cycle?

-Find and compare the services, beneﬁts and limitations of the repositories you are considering.
+Find and compare the services, benefits and limitations of the repositories you are considering.
 Each repository will have its own processes and requirements for accepting and hosting your data depending on their level of funding, purpose, and user base.

 Similarly, each repository will provide a different set of functionality and services depending on their level of funding, purpose, and user base.